Lady of the Island

 "Lady of the Island" is a folk song written by Graham Nash in the late 1960s.
-The song appears on Crosby, Stills & Nash's critically acclaimed, self-titled debut album.
+The song appears on Crosby, Stills & Nash's critically acclaimed, eponymous debut album.
 The song is notable for taking its inspiration from fellow folk musician Joni Mitchell, with whom Nash was romantically involved at the time.
 It was also the only song from the debut album not performed during their Woodstock performance.